 You can fly into The Elmira/Corning Regional Airport (ELM), which is a 15-minute car ride from the Museum.
 Delta, US Airways and Allegiant Air offer flights from Detroit, NYC, Orlando-Sanford (FL) and Philadelphia.

 Getting to The Studio from the Airport

-Transportation from the airport to The Corning Museum of Glass is available for $20 each way through Terp's Enterprises, which can be reached at (607) 795-4426.
+Transportation from the airport to The Corning Museum of Glass is available through Bill's Taxi at +1 (607) 731-8801 or Terp's Enterprises at +1 (607) 795-4426.
 Arrangements should be made at least 24 hours before the arrival of your flight.